azuline/repertoire/docs/hacking/backend/library.rst

 .. note::

-   The mutation functions in this library do not commit their mutations to the database.
-The caller function is responsible for committing after invoking these functions.
+   The library delegates transaction handling to the consumers.
+The calling function is responsible for committing any mutations.

-   We leave committing to the caller as it is expensive, and in cases where many mutations need to be made consecutively and can be considered one single transaction, letting the caller commit once at the end is far more efficient.
+   We do this to give more fine-grained control over transaction management to the handler for consistency and efficiency.

+   - **Consistency:** If two mutations are coupled, they ought to be committed together.
+   - **Efficiency:** Database commits are expensive, so allowing calling code to batch commit related groups of mutations is a big efficiency win.
 In the past, mutation functions did commit their changes, but indexing one test track then required 14 commits, taking almost a tenth of a second.
+     After leaving it to the caller, which made one commit per track, the time per track dropped to a hundredth of a second.

 Artist
 ------